git-lfs/git-lfs/docker/README.md

     ./docker/run_dockers.bsh centos_6_env centos_6

-This isn't all that important anymore, unless you want ruby2 and the gems used to make the man pages for Centos 5/6 where ruby2 is not natively available.
+This isn't all that important anymore, unless you want ruby2 and the gems used to make the man pages for CentOS 6 where ruby2 is not natively available.
 Calling the environment building images only needs to be done once, they should remain in the `./repo` directory afterwards.